 UCDs occur in about 1 in every 10,000 births.
 The most common UCD is OTC deficiency.
 Urea cycle disorders can occur in all ethnic groups.

 Often, a special UCD medical formula is also part of the diet for people with a urea cycle disorder.
 Medical formulas provide calories from carbohydrate and fat plus vitamins and minerals, but do not have excessive protein.
 In UCD medical formulas, the source of protein is “essential amino acids.”
 These amino acids are called “essential” because the human body cannot make them, and we must get them from the diet.
 Amino acids, including essential ones, are used by the body for growth and development.
 Adding a UCD medical formula to a child’s diet can make it easier to give just enough protein for growth, but not an excessive amount that produces too much nitrogen.
-A metabolic dietitian will work closely with people with a urea cycle disorder to prescribe the best diet plan and help with needed changes in the future.
+A metabolic dietitian will work closely with people with a UCD to prescribe the best diet plan and help with needed changes in the future.

 Nutricia North America provides a range of medical formulas as well as low protein foods.
 Please contact us for more information.
 Your dietitian will help you decide which products are best.

 During an illness or after an injury, the body increases the breakdown of protein from muscles and organs.
 This increases the risk of high ammonia levels, which can lead to serious medical problems.
 Early signs of high ammonia levels can include vomiting, excessive sleepiness, coordination problems and/or changes in mental status.
-During any illness, it is very important to notify a metabolic clinic right away.
-Often, the diet is adjusted to either remove or decrease protein and increase calories.
+During any illness, it is very important to notify your metabolic clinic right away.
+Often, the diet is adjusted to decrease or remove protein and increase calories.
 This can help slow the breakdown of protein from the body.
 Medications may also be adjusted during illness.
 Your clinic will give you an emergency letter – if you notice signs of high ammonia levels, take this letter to the emergency room.
 During serious illness, a hospital stay may be needed.

 |National Urea Cycle Disorders Foundation|